-'Improving the lives' of members is a simple thing to say, but something many companies rarely manage to do.
-As a Mutual, and as a not for profit organisation, we arguably have a greater responsibility to our members, we understand that we cannot afford not to fulfil this purpose.
+'Improving the lives' of customers is a simple thing to say, but something many companies rarely manage to do.
+As a Mutual, and as a not for profit organisation, we arguably have a greater responsibility to our customers, we understand that we cannot afford not to fulfil this purpose.
 As a company we hope to become your financial ally by understanding the needs of the Armed Forces and their families throughout the various stages of your lives.
 Here are some examples of why we think we can live up to this purpose:

 We offer the widest range of financial service products to members of the Armed Forces and their families.
-This means we can take care of our members and customers throughout their Military careers, whether they’re looking to buy a first home, take out insurance, save some money, book a holiday, afford private healthcare and so on.
+This means we can take care of our customers throughout their Military careers, whether they're looking to buy a first home, take out insurance, save some money, book a holiday, afford private healthcare and so on.

-With a combined team of over 90 advisors (many of whom come from the Military family) and branches across the UK, Germany and Cyprus, we ensure that there is always someone close by who members and customers can turn to for advice.
+With a combined team of over 90 advisors (many of whom come from the Military family) and branches across the UK, Germany and Cyprus, we ensure that there is always someone close by who customers can turn to for advice.

-Because we are a mutual and a not for profit organisation, we never approach insurance claims with the aim of not paying out, but rather with the desire to do right by our members and customers.
-This approach has meant that in 2015 Forces Financial alone paid out nearly £1 million pounds in claims to its members and customers.
+Because we are a mutual and a not for profit organisation, we never approach insurance claims with the aim of not paying out, but rather with the desire to do right by our customers.
+This approach has meant that in 2015 Forces Financial alone paid out nearly £1 million pounds in claims to its customers.
 Unlike high street insurers, this was something the organisation was proud to do and something Forces Mutual will also take pride in.

-We continue to offer free financial advice and education to members of the Armed Forces; from saving our members a total of £545,500 with our mortgage advice services, to helping hundreds of members of the Forces and their families to manage money worries with free debt advice.
+We continue to offer free financial advice and education to members of the Armed Forces; from saving our customers a total of £545,500 with our mortgage advice services, to helping hundreds of members of the Forces and their families to manage money worries with free debt advice.

 Our Military Foundation also runs over 80 financial education courses annually for service personnel to help them make more informed decisions when it comes to their finances.
 We commit over £290,000 each year to our Military Foundation.
 Find out more

-We are immensely proud to be doing all we can to help serving and retired members of the Armed Forces with their insurance, money and travel needs, and as an organisation that supports the UK Armed Forces on a daily basis, we were delighted that Forces Financial was given a prestigious Silver Award in recognition of its support of the Defence Employer Recognition Scheme by Colonel Stuart Williams, Deputy Commander 7th Infantry Brigade & HQ East in recognition of support to Defence Personnel.
+We are immensely proud to be doing all we can to help serving and retired members of the Armed Forces with their insurance and money needs, and as an organisation that supports the UK Armed Forces on a daily basis, we were delighted that Forces Financial was given a prestigious Silver Award in recognition of its support of the Defence Employer Recognition Scheme by Colonel Stuart Williams, Deputy Commander 7th Infantry Brigade & HQ East in recognition of support to Defence Personnel.
 This award follows Forces Financial being the first dedicated Forces financial services provider to sign the Armed Forces Corporate Covenant in 2014, marking the organisation’s on-going commitment to helping the Armed Forces community.

 We proudly display our certificate across our branch network.